Followers

 Abraham's people traced bloodline through the mother (as with Jews today), but social status and occupation of the sons was inherited through the father.
 So, Joseph was a carpenter like his father.
 St. Paul was Hebrew because he had a Hebrew mother, and he was a tent maker like his father.

 Jesus was the Son of God, born to "the Woman" according to the ancient expectation (Gen. 3:15).
-Mary was the proper bride for Joseph since she was of a priestly line.
-He too was of a priestly line descending from Judah and Ram, David's ancestors.
-Joseph of Nazareth married the daughter of a priest as did Joseph in Egypt and Moses in Midian.
+Mary was the proper bride for Joseph since she was of a priestly line, and his patrilineal cousin.
+Joseph was also of the priestly line of Nazareth.
+Joseph of Nazareth married the daughter of a priest as did Joseph in Egypt, and Moses in Midian.

-Why did Abraham's people preserve this unique pattern of intermarriage between priestly lines?
-The only explanation is that they really did believe that the expected Messiah would be born of their bloodline.
+Why did Abraham's people preserve this unique and distinctive pattern of intermarriage between priestly lines?
+They did it for practical reasons: preservation of their Hebrew identity and wealth, but also because they believed that the expected Messiah would be born of their people.
 This is what Jesus indicated when he said to the Jewish authorities, "Your father Abraham rejoiced that he would see my day.
 He saw it and was glad."
 (John 8:56)

 Likewise, John the Forerunner's testimony concerning Jesus as "the Lamb of God that takes away the sin of the world" (John 1:29) springs from direct knowledge of the tradition of his Horim (Horite Hebrew ancestors) that the Son of God was coming into the world to save sinners.